Die-cast toy: Industry changes

 Despite their popularity, many die-cast manufacturers went out of business in the 1980s.
 Meccano (Dinky), Matchbox, and Corgi all went bankrupt within a three-year span which essentially reflected the economic climate in the UK at that time.
 It had become virtually impossible to manufacture in England and compete on the world market.
 Mattel had long since shifted most of their production from the US to the Far East.
 Matchbox was purchased by a Hong Kong conglomerate named Universal Holdings which moved production from England to Macau.
 Mattel bought Matchbox in 1997, essentially making Hot Wheels and the Matchbox 1-75 line sister brands.
 The two brands continue to sell under their own separate names.

 Meanwhile, Corgi had been acquired by Mattel which moved the office from Swansea, Wales to Leicester, England and moved manufacturing to China.
 A new company called Oxford Diecast acquired the former Corgi factory in Swansea and commenced manufacture for themselves and Corgi.
 Matchbox also bought the Dinky Toys name, long after the Liverpool factory was closed.
 Manufacturing resumed in China.
-In a series of subsequent shifts, a group of Corgi executives bought back the Corgi Classics line from Mattel and portions of the Matchbox line were sold to an Australian company named Tyco (no relation to the Tyco line of HO scale trains, originally made by Mantua Metalworking in New Jersey, USA).
+In a series of subsequent shifts, a group of Corgi executives bought back the Corgi Classics line from Mattel and portions of the Matchbox line were sold to an Australian company named Tyco (no relation to the Tyco line of HO scale trains, originally made by Mantua Metalworking in New Jersey, US).

 Effectively from the ashes of Matchbox's bankruptcy arose Lledo, a company created by former Matchbox partner Jack Odell.
 Odell believed that British collectibles for British collectors could still be profitably produced in England.
 Lledo took over part of the Matchbox factory in Enfield and introduced their "Models of Days Gone" line of die-cast vehicles in 1983.
 The first series of Days Gone models included re-makes of some of the most popular and respected first and second-generation Matchbox Models of Yesteryear.
 Lledo models were very popular collectibles in the 1980s, leading to a period of diversification (incl. the Vanguards line of classic post-war British vehicles), but by the 1990s they were eclipsed by other brands and in 2002 Lledo went out of business.
 Parts of their line were purchased by Corgi which moved production to China.

 Oxford Diecast developed a range of promotional stylised vehicles and maintained its manufacturing base in Swansea until 2000 when it relocated its production to a plant it owned in China.
 As such it was the last large scale producer of die-cast models to manufacture in the UK, although it choose to own and build its own Chinese factory rather than outsource production entirely.